FICO Score Definition—Credit/Debt

 Know what it is and what it means

-Your FICO score (pronounced FY-koh) is a branded version of your credit score developed by and named after FICO (formerly known as Fair Isaac).
-According to FICO, the FICO score is score most widely used by the nation's largest banks to make credit and loan approval decisions for applicants.
-It sells 27.4 million FICO scores a day and 10 billion each year and is used for 90% of all lending decisions in the United States.
+Your FICO score is the branded version of your credit score most widely used by the nation's largest banks to make credit and loan approval decisions for applicants.
+FICO sells 27.4 million scores a day and is used for 90 percent of all lending decisions in the United States.

-The most recent version of the FICO score, FICO 9, eases the impact of medical debt on consumer credit scores.
-Not all lenders adopt the latest FICO scores at the same pace, so there's a chance that a lender you apply with uses a FICO score that weights medical debt more unfavorably.
+As of 2018, the most recent version of the FICO score, FICO 9, eases the impact of medical debt on consumer credit scores.
+Not all lenders adopt the latest FICO scores at the same pace, so some might still use scores that weigh medical debt more unfavorably.

 You can check your FICO scores from the three major credit bureaus by visiting myFICO.com.
-Some credit card issuers - Discover and Barclaycards, for example - include a free FICO score with your monthly credit card statement.
+Some banks, credit unions, and credit card issuers include a free FICO score with your monthly statement.